No. 17 Arizona State at No. 13 Utah headlines Pac-12 week

 MATCHUP OF THE WEEK: No. 12 Oregon at No. 25 Washington.
 This could tighten up the Pac-12 North race.
-The Ducks (5-1) lead the division at 3-0, with the Huskies and Stanford, which plays UCLA Thursday night, at 2-2.
+The Ducks (5-1) lead the division at 3-0, with the Huskies and Stanford, which played UCLA on Thursday night, at 2-2.
 Oregon has been rolling since a season-opening loss to Auburn, racking up five straight wins behind quarterback Justin Hebert and a newly balanced offense.
 Washington moved into this week’s AP Top 25 after pulling away from Arizona for a 51-27 win.
-The Ducks have won five straight in the series and have held three straight conference opponents to less than 10 points for the first time since 1933.
+The Ducks have won five straight and have held five straight opponents to less than 10 points for the first time since 1958.

 INSIDE THE NUMBERS: Oregon has allowed 25 points the past five games, a first in the Pac-12 since USC allowed 13 points in a five-game span in 2008. ...
 Utah QB Tyler Huntley has gone 131 attempts without an interception and is one of four starting FBS quarterbacks to have not thrown a pick this season. ...
 Oregon State is second nationally with 12 interceptions. ...
 Washington’s Peyton Henry (11 for 11), Washington State’s Blake Mazza (9-9) and USC’s Chase McGrath (6-6) are among the nine FBS kickers who meet the minimum requirements who have yet to miss a field goal this season.